-In 1912 Ernest Jackson, Grant’s grandfather, moved his wife and seven children to Tinchebray District from Nebraska.
+In 1912, Ernest Jackson, Grant’s grandfather, moved his wife and seven children to Tinchebray District from Nebraska, USA.
 In 1946, Stanley Jackson, Grant’s father, purchased the farm located on the SW quarter of 02-41-14 W4.
-After the move, Stanley relocated a barn from three miles north to the quarter for their dairy.
+After the move, Stanley relocated a barn from three miles north to this quarter for their dairy.
 When the family no longer had milk cows, the barn was used for calves from the Jackson’s cattle herd.
 In the years following, the Jackson’s used the barn less and less and the barn deteriorated.
 In the 1990s, when the wood and cement supporting the barn became too weak to warrant restoration, Grant and his son, Scott, set out to find another barn that they could restore and use.
 In 1996, they moved a barn that used to belong to Ambie Mallet from Forestburg to their home quarter.
-Grant Jackson discovered that the barn cost Ambie Mallet about $1,1821.25 to build back in 1916.
+Grant Jackson discovered that the barn cost Ambie Mallet about $1,181.25 to build back in 1916.

 Grant does not know who built the Mallet’s barn but he knows it was built in 1916.
 The Jackson’s restored the Mallet’s barn and refitted it for use as an alpaca barn.
 The family stopped alpaca farming in 2002 and now use the barn for storage and other restoration projects.